wirwolf/MongoYii-Port-for-Kohana-3.4/Mongo/readme.md

 Will run `getRawDocument()` and then return its output as a BSON string.

-## EMongoDocument
+## \Mongo\Document

-The `EMongoDocument` extends `EMongoModel` and implements all of its features along with the needed features for database accession.
+The `\Mongo\Document` extends `\Mongo\Model` and implements all of its features along with the needed features for database accession.
 It also implements as much as possible of
 `CActiveRecord`.

 **Note:** The functions that allow database usage are not defined within this section of the documentation.
 Instead those functions are actually defined within the "Querying" section.
-Please move to the "Querying" section if you wish to read about this part of the `EMongoDocument`.
+Please move to the "Querying" section if you wish to read about this part of the `\Mongo\Document`.

 ### collectionName()